 - Essays in psychology are similar to essays in other subject areas; the purpose of the essay is to clearly and concisely summarize a topic.
 A good essay will utilize logical arguments and will have an introduction, a body, and a conclusion.

 - A research paper explores a specific theory, concept, or topic in depth.
 The first section should summarize the goals of the paper, while the second section presents and summarizes the issues, topics, or arguments.
 The final section should critically analyze the information and research that has been presented and offer a conclusion.

 - A literature review should evaluate and summarize research that is related to a particular concept, theory, or topic.
 These papers are critical in nature and should present an overview of the field of research and a specific thesis.
 Arguments for the thesis should be presented in the main section of the paper.

 - Choosing your topic is often the most difficult step.
 Start by assessing your choices, whether you have been assigned a topic area or if you are free to choose the topic of your choice.
 Decide which topics interest you most, and then determine if there are enough sources available to support your topic.
 Be careful to choose a topic that is not too general, but not so specific that you have difficulty finding reference materials.

 - Researching your topic can be one of the most time consuming tasks.
-Look for a variety of sources, including books, journal articles and online materials.
-Try to balance historical information with current research to give your paper a breadth of information.
+Look for a variety of sources, including books, journal articles, and online materials.
+Try to balance historical resources with current research to give your paper a breadth of information.